ChengZhang-98/BLU-Net/README.md

 # BLU-Net

-An end-to-end network compression framework transfering knowledge from full-precision vanilla U-Net to binary U-Net (BLU-Net).
+An end-to-end network compression framework transferring knowledge from full-precision vanilla U-Net to binary lightweight U-Net (BLU-Net).

 - Our compressed model, BLU-Net, has an 82.7× smaller size and a remarkable segmentation accuracy of 85.4% IoU (3.4% lower than full-precision vanilla U-Net) on our custom dataset.